-Fujifilm has created an incredibly versatile, high quality rangefinder camera that oozes style.
+Fujifilm has created an incredibly versatile, high-quality rangefinder camera that oozes style.
 Forget the over-priced ‘red dot’ cameras out there – this little number beats them hands down in the aesthetic design stakes.

 If you shoot single-point AF mode like I do, having a joystick or joypad to manually control the AF point is an absolute must.

-The built-in ND filter is also a great touch, and something I find myself using a fair bit when shooting the kids out in the broad daylight – it’s nice to still be able to get a shallow depth of field with that gorgeous f/2 lens.
+The built-in ND filter is also a great touch, and something I find myself using it a fair bit when shooting the kids out in the broad daylight – it’s nice to still be able to get a shallow depth of field with that gorgeous f/2 lens.

-Who is the Fujifilm X100F for?
+Who is the Fujifilm X100V for?

 It’s a particularly convenient pocket camera for travel, street, or documentary photography.